Clojure promises unprecedented productivity. Its devs boast top salaries.

 But what is it really?

-On the most fundamental level Clojure is just a Java program.
+On the most fundamental level the Clojure runtime and compiler is just a Java program.

 Before we begin we need to get